Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Zeroing Diagonal Elements and Nondefinite Operators

-Proposition \ref{P:zdndEquiv} indicates a diagonal element of a nondefinite matrix can always be orthogonally zeroed, but one may wonder if a diagonal element from each of two real nondefinite matrices can be conjugate orthogonally zeroed.
-The answer is negative, and a counterexample is given by the pair
+Proposition \ref{P:zdndEquiv} indicates a diagonal element of a nondefinite matrix can always be zeroed, but one may wonder if a diagonal element from each of two nondefinite matrices can be \emph{conjugate} zeroed.
+The answer is negative, and a counterexample for the orthogonal case with symmetric $L,M \in \mathbb{R}^{2 \times 2}$ is given by the pair

-which is also the canonical counterexample (see \cite{tD20,lB61}) exhibiting not all pairs of real traceless matrices can be simultaneously orthogonally hollowized, so also serves as a counterexample to the claim that a diagonal element from each of any pair of real nondefinite matrices can be simultaneously orthogonally zeroed.
-One may wonder if the pair serves as a counterexample by virtue of its members being traceless or restricted to two dimensions.
-This is not the case, and there exist real symmetric nondefinite matrices $L,M$ of size $n \ge 3$ that are not traceless for which there is no orthogonal $R$ such that $R^\top L R$ and $R M R^\top$ both have a diagonal 0.
-For example,
+which is also the canonical counterexample (see \cite{tD20,lB61}) exhibiting not all pairs of real traceless matrices can be simultaneously orthogonally hollowized, so further serves as a counterexample to the claim that a diagonal element from each of any pair of real nondefinite matrices can be simultaneously orthogonally zeroed.

+One may wonder if (\ref{E:CanonCounterexamp}) serves as a counterexample by virtue of $L,M$ being restricted to two dimensions.
+This is not the case, and (\ref{E:nonzeroablePair1}) gives nondefinite symmetric $L,M \in \mathbb{R}^{3 \times 3}$ for which there is no orthogonal $R$ such that $R^\top L R$ and $R M R^\top$ both have a diagonal 0, and the same example gives nondefinite Hermitian $L,M \in \mathbb{C}^{3 \times 3}$ for which there is no unitary $U$ such that $U^* L U$ and $U M U^*$ both have a diagonal 0.

-is such a pair.
-We can see no such $R$ exists by noticing in order for $R^\top L R$ to have a diagonal 0, all components of some column of $R$ must be equal, but in order for $R M R^\top$ to have a diagonal 0, some row of $R$ must be a permutation of $(0,-x,x)$ for some $x \in \mathbb{R}$.
+We can see no such $R$ exists by noticing in order for $R^\top L R$ to have a diagonal 0, all components of some column of $R$ must be equal, but in order for $R M R^\top$ to have a diagonal 0, some row of $R$ must be a permutation of $(0,-x,x)$.
 It is not possible for both such vectors to have unit length; thus, $R$ cannot be orthogonal.
+No such $U$ exists for the same reasons.

 Furthermore, even if there exists an orthogonal $R$ such that $R^\top L R$ and $R M R^\top$ both have a diagonal 0, this does not imply for \emph{any} diagonal element of $R^\top L R$ and \emph{any} diagonal element of $R M R^\top$ there exists an orthogonal $R$ where both are 0.
-For example, using an argument similar to that of the previous example, it is straightforward to show for
+For instance, using an argument similar to that of the previous example, it is straightforward to show for